Free Comic Book Day 2018 Follows Star Wars Day

 May 4 has long been embraced by Star Wars fans due to some simple wordplay involving one of the franchise’s most beloved quotes: May the 4th be with you!
-Friday will revolve around Star Wars movies, cosplay, parties and even baseball games.
+Friday will revolve around Star Wars movies, cosplay, parties, and even baseball games.
 The latter is due to MLB’s inclusion of annual Star Wars Day events at most ballparks.

 Before the dust even settles from Star Wars Day 2018, fans will be able to head to a comic book store on May 5 for free comics and other fan-oriented events.
-Some Star Wars costumes are sure to be in attendance, but there will also be other favorites such as Spider-Man, Wolverine and Superman.
+Some Star Wars costumes are sure to be in attendance, but there will also be other favorites such as Spider-Man, Wolverine, and Superman.
 Some comic book stores even hire professional cosplayers to be on hand to entertain younger readers.

 The entire purpose of Free Comic Book Day is to introduce the art form to new readers, while simultaneously giving diehard fans an excuse to celebrate comics with others.
 NPR claims that this particular Free Comic Book Day is “the best yet,” in part because readers can expect to find a lot more diversity than usual among the free offerings.

 There will be 52 free titles this year, ranging from all-ages options such as Invader Zim and Sparks! to those intended for adults only, including Barrier and Strangers in Paradise.
-The obligatory comic books that are connected to TV shows will also be represented with Bob’s Burgers, Riverdale and the Bongo Comics Free-For-All that features characters from The Simpsons.
+The obligatory comic books that are connected to TV shows will also be represented with Bob’s Burgers, Riverdale, and the Bongo Comics Free-For-All that features characters from The Simpsons.

 Tomorow is #FreeComicBookDay at comic shops across North America and the world.